-(4) Placing Individual Figures in Their Optimum Position - 40K when flown at the near edge of the performance zone; a low-level horizontal figure is better seen from close by than far away.
+(4) Placing Individual Figures in Their Optimum Position - 40K

+Each figure has an optimum position from which it is best viewed.
+For example, a loop flown overhead does not give the same pleasing geometry as one flown further distant.
+Similarly, a figure flown near the upper height limit will cause discomfort when flown at the near edge of the performance zone; a low-level horizontal figure is better seen from close by than far away.
 Higher marks will therefore be given when individual figures are optimally placed, while judges should deduct marks when it appears that a figure is not well positioned.